-With the adoption of this plan, the Hennepin County Board of Commissioners updated county goals to reduce greenhouse gas county goals to reduce greenhouse gas emissions by 45% from 2010 levels by 2030 and achieve net zero emissions by 2050.
+The Hennepin County Board of Commissioners updated county goals to reduce greenhouse gas emissions by 45% from 2010 levels by 2030 and achieve net zero emissions by 2050.

 These goals are based on the global consensus from scientists working with the United Nations Intergovernmental Panel on Climate Change (IPCC) and align with the direction being taken at the federal and state level.
-The scientific consensus establishes that we need to substantially reduce emissions and make rapid and farreaching changes in all aspects of society to avoid the most severe impacts of climate change.
+The scientific consensus establishes that we need to substantially reduce emissions and make rapid and far-reaching changes in all aspects of society to avoid the most severe impacts of climate change.
 These emission reduction targets apply to both the geographic area of the county and county operations.